This page looks rather poor, but there is more hidden behind. Click on the highlighted items to discover the hidden secrets.

 My interest in (basic) hypergeometric series led me to develop two Mathematica packages, HYP and HYPQ.
 The package HYP allows you to manipulate and identify binomial series and hypergeometric series, the package HYPQ allows you to manipulate and identify q-binomial series and basic hypergeometric series.
 Click on it to receive more information and/or download the relevant Mathematica files to your computer.
 (There is an almost equivalent Maple package by Bruno Gauthier: HYPERG.)

 If you need to guess sequences of numbers very often, then my Mathematica "guessing machine" RATE (which has now become part of Neil Sloane's Encyclopedia of Integer Sequences) may be useful for you.
 The Maple implementation by François Béraud and Bruno Gauthier is called GUESS.
 A Maxima implementation, DEVINE, written by Martin Rubey, is also available.
-The Axiom guessing package Guess, also written by Martin Rubey, is even more powerful as its range of detected formulas is larger.
+The FriCAS guessing programme Guess (usable also within sagemath), also written by Martin Rubey, is even more powerful as its range of detected formulas is larger.

 I am one of the three editors-in-chief of the Séminaire Lotharingien de Combinatoire (you find many papers of the old (printed) issues of the Séminaire Lotharingien de Combinatoire there).
-I am also editor for aequationes mathematicae, Discrete Mathematics and Theoretical Computer Science, Journal of Combinatorial Theory - Series A, Monatshefte für Mathematik, Confluentes Mathematici, European Journal of Combinatorics, Annales de l’Institut Henri Poincaré D: Combinatorics, Physics and their Interactions and for Moscow Journal of Combinatorics and Number Theory.
+I am also editor for aequationes mathematicae, Discrete Mathematics and Theoretical Computer Science, Combinatorial Theory, Monatshefte für Mathematik, Confluentes Mathematici, European Journal of Combinatorics, Annales de l’Institut Henri Poincaré D: Combinatorics, Physics and their Interactions and for Moscow Journal of Combinatorics and Number Theory.

 For your (and my) convenience, here is a pointer to the Electronic Journal of Combinatorics (click here for the mirror site at the EMS), the first fully electronic journal, containing a lot of useful information for the combinatorialist.